Here’s a video of the finished product.

 This is how projects die.
 Not through intentional sabotage or consistent abuse, but the evolution of a few shortcuts.

-Don’t expect deadlines to change, no matter how unreasonable they are. …
+Don’t expect deadlines to change, no matter how unreasonable they are.
+Stakeholders don’t care about you. …

 This tutorial is for anyone who creates single-page-apps and wants to know how to configure routing properly on the server side.
 It will use Svelte as the framework, but the techniques here will work for any app using client side routing.